Alley Dwelling Authority

-Actions of the ADA
+Actions

 The ADA was ostensibly given the task of evaluating homes and streets to see if they met proper living conditions, but also had the power to condemn any building within a block as long as an alley dwelling existed on that block.
 Specific documentation would state the reasons why the area needed to be renovated.
 This documentation would then be sent from the authority to legislation for approval.
 Individuals in legislation included (but not exclusively) Eleanor Roosevelt.
 Common reasons as to why an area needed to be renovated were: excess of individuals in one home, too many African Americans in and around the area, or a fading exterior.
 After the ADA gained approval from legislation, it would then give the occupants of the houses anywhere from two to four months to find a new home.
 By July 1, 1944, all of the houses in Foggy Bottom had been evacuated and plans were set forward for renovation.
 This act sought to produce larger living spaces for individuals with better conditions, so that the owners could charge more for rent.
 Higher rent prices were acceptable at the time because of a boom in available jobs, which created a more competitive supply and demand market for housing.
-Monthly rent usually ranged anywhere from seventeen dollars to thirty-seven dollars.
+Monthly rent usually ranged anywhere from 17 to 37 dollars.
 These prices fluctuated often because of the available jobs and the condition of the houses.
 Older houses were typically cheaper than new homes, some of which had running water, gas heaters and cooling systems.
-Statistics suggest that, on average, the greater wealth arose from the majority of white residents, but also that black wealth was steadily increasing due to new job patterns.
+Statistics suggest that, on average, the greater wealth arose from the majority of white residents, but also that Black wealth was steadily increasing due to new job patterns.

-Results of Actions
+Impact

 In the process of attempting to improve upon DC living standards, the ADA demolished entire alleys.
 By tearing down the houses of alley dwellers, the ADA was able to refurbish the area into better houses.

-Funding for the new houses were from the United States Housing Authority.
+Funding for the new houses came from the United States Housing Authority.
 The two loans that were made amounted to a total of $6,000,000 and $4,258,000.
-However, the construction rendered alley dwellers whose houses were being fixed with no place to live.
-Of the five completed projects, four of them were being occupied by African Americans.
+However, the construction meant that alley dwellers whose houses were being fixed would have no place to live.
+Of the five completed projects, four of them had African American residents.
 The intended purpose for these projects was to lower crime and death rates.
-Moreover, there was a conflict when the white population did not want the black population to dwell near them.
+Moreover, there was a conflict when the white population did not want the Black population to dwell near them.
 The ADA had several moral and legal conflicts to manage, as it had to undergo multiple legal loopholes to excise the alley dwellers out of their homes.